mrphysics-bonn/python-ismrmrd-reco/README.md

 ## Set up docker image and start reconstruction server

+- Install docker and add your user to the docker group (execute `sudo groupadd docker`, `sudo usermod -aG docker $USER` and `newgrp docker` after docker installation)
+- A working docker image can be installed from Dockerhub with `docker pull mavel101/bart-reco-server`.

+If you want to build the docker image from the latest Dockerfile in this repository, the following steps are required:
 - Clone the repository and run `git submodule update --init`
-- Install docker and add user to docker group (execute `sudo groupadd docker`, `sudo usermod -aG docker $USER` and `newgrp docker` after docker installation)
 - Run `./build_docker.sh` from the project folder.
 This builds the docker image on your system.
-- Alternatively the docker image can be installed from Dockerhub with `docker pull mavel101/bart-reco-server`.

 The default docker container contains only CPU based reconstructions.
 A Docker container with GPU support can be build with: `./build_docker.sh python-ismrmrd-server/ bart_cuda`
 Note that this container is of larger size and that the GPU version need nvidia-docker installed (https://github.com/NVIDIA/nvidia-docker).